Updated: Oct 11

-My mother had been the victim of domestic abuse at the hands of my father, a violent drunk, and so the issue of domestic violence strikes and stir a deep and personal chord within me.
+My mother had been the victim of domestic abuse at the hands of my father, a violent drunk, and so the issue of domestic violence strikes a deep, personal chord within me.
 What was I to do with Marilyn Manson?
 I never liked the man, but I certainly enjoyed his music.
 Could I still do so?
 Should I still be bothered by his artistic outputs?
 This is not merely about the personal life of a musician.
 The debate also touches upon censorship in general: should we judge artists on their art only?
 Or should we also judge them on their private life?
 And, beyond the privy behaviours, what about public opinions and ideas?

 Debates are healthy.
 Censorship is not.
 Yet, there has been an increasing trend these past few years whereas artists and public figures in general can’t take the risk of sharing opinions without exposing themselves to crass online abuse, and the silence culture and overall stigma of a ‘woke’ movement which has more to do with holier-than-thou arrogance and intolerance than the open mindedness of our Enlightenment heritage.
 JK Rowling comes to mind.
 Amélie Wen Zhao suffered the brunt before her, as had various thinkers of the so-called Intellectual Dark Web and countless other comedians and journalists.
 In fact, cyber bullying and online mob lynching is not limited to celebrities.
 I have author friends who decided to stay clear of politics, for fear of ‘offending’ and get abused too as a result, let alone losing sells of their books because of personal views which have nothing to do with their work!

-The question here is not whether you should sheepishly agree or consent to people and their politics (let alone defend their behaviour if proven abusive indeed, as in the case of Marilyn Manson).
+The question here is not whether you should sheepishly agree or consent to people and their politics (let alone defend their behaviour when abusive indeed, as in the case of Marilyn Manson).
 The question is how you deal with opinions and values clashing with yours, and whether you can dissociate someone’s work from their persona.
 If you can’t, then, clearly, you have no business dealing with anything even remotely artistic or intellectual.

 To be clear, I am not defending hate speech.
 Ideas and believes don’t have rights (they can be attacked and mocked as much as they can be defended) but people certainly do.
 Freedom of opinion is not freedom of encouraging prejudices threatening individuals.
 Only someone irresponsibly naïve (or with an agenda…) would believe it’s ok to drum whatever, that words are uttered in a vacuum and so have no consequences.
 After all, propagandists like Julius Streicher and Hans Fritzsche were put on trial at Nuremberg too.
 It’s for a reason.